Martin County sheriff to pitch buying body-worn cameras for deputies

 The Martin County Sheriff's Office is one of the very few agencies still not using body-worn cameras.

-Around the Treasure Coast, according to the Florida Department of Law Enforcement website, Okeechobee Police and Jupiter Island PD are also not using body-worn cameras.
+According to the Florida Department of Law Enforcement website, Okeechobee police and Jupiter Island police are other Treasure Coast law enforcement agencies not using body-worn cameras.

-Fellsmere Police tell WPTV they were just denied a federal grant for the cameras, but they still plan to implement them by the end of the year.
+Fellsmere police told WPTV they were just denied a federal grant for the cameras, but they still plan to implement them by the end of the year.

 Vero Beach City Council approved the purchase of body cameras last week, according to police, and officers should be outfitted with the cameras by October.

-“I never felt the technology was just right, it was just too much work for the officer or deputy on the street to keep up with downloading and managing all that data.
-But that now is not the case,” Snyder said.
+"I never felt the technology was just right," Snyder said.
+"It was just too much work for the officer or deputy on the street to keep up with downloading and managing all that data.
+But that now is not the case."

 Snyder encourages residents to let the county know how they want their tax dollars spent.